fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 instructions, as they change quite often.

 ^[11](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html#idm45728433761432-marker)^
-Many code examples in this chapter use experimental APIs.
+Many code examples in this lab use experimental APIs.
 They are very likely to be moved to the core API in future versions.
 So if an experimental function fails, try simply removing the word `experimental`, and hopefully it will work.
 If not, then perhaps the API